 Bio

-Dr. Abimbola Cole Kai-Lewis is a teacher in the New York City Department of Education (NYCDOE).
+Dr. Abimbola Cole Kai-Lewis is a professor at Hofstra University and York College - City University of New York.
 She is a former New York City Teaching Fellow with both charter and public school teaching experience.
 Dr. Kai-Lewis served as an online facilitator for NYCDOE teacher training programs.
 She also contributed to citywide education teams and preliminary focus group sessions for the NYCDOE website WeTeachNYC.
-Dr. Kai-Lewis is a member of the Apollo Theater’s School Program Advisory Committee and The Metropolitan Museum’s Professional Learning Community.
+Dr. Kai-Lewis is a member of The Apollo's School Program Advisory Committee and The Metropolitan Museum’s Professional Learning Community.
 She completed her dissertation in the Department of Ethnomusicology at the University of California, Los Angeles (UCLA).
 Her research investigated the music of South African hip-hop collective Cashless Society.
-Dr. Kai-Lewis is currently conducting collaborative explorations of the music of New York-based emcee Chosan.
+Dr. Kai-Lewis is currently conducting collaborative explorations of the music of emcee Chosan.
 She partners with him for hip-hop based teacher workshops.
 Dr. Kai-Lewis has shared her work at numerous national and international conferences.
 She has also featured articles in edited volumes and encyclopedias.

 Education